-The DSL will be informed of all online safety concerns involving safeguarding or child protection risks in line with our child protection policy.
+The DSL will be informed of all online safety concerns involving safeguarding or child protection risks in line with our Child Protection policy.

-All concerns will be recorded in line with our child protection and safeguarding policy.
+All concerns will be recorded in line with our Child Protection and Safeguarding policy.

-Cardinal Newman School recognises that whilst risks can be posed by unknown individuals or adults online, learners can also abuse their peers; all online peer on peer/child on child abuse concerns will be responded to in line with our child protection and safeguarding and behaviour policies.
+Cardinal Newman School recognises that whilst risks can be posed by unknown individuals or adults online, learners can also abuse other children; all online child-on-child abuse concerns will be responded to in line with our Child Protection and Safeguarding and Behaviour policies.